 The Far East usually sees Dragons as positive benevolent beings rather then monsters needing to be slain like in the West.
 The few exceptions, the few examples of seemingly evil Dragons in Eastern mythology are Japanese, Japan has the Benevolent type too of course.
 Now Evil Dragons don't have their sole origin in The Bible, but still this being a particular characteristic of Japan in contrast to it's neighbors is interesting.
 Video Games like Zelda and Final Fantasy and Anime like Escaflowne featuring Dragon Slaying are usually assumed to reflect a western influence, and while Arthurian style romance is a connection there, it may also be because it's not as alien to Shinto thinking as one might assume.

 It is possible to look at Izanagi as an Adam figure, and Izanami as Havvah/Eve.
 I've talked about that when discussing Evangelion.
 Though upon further thought they seem more similar to the Kabbalistic concept of Adam Kadmon and Lilith, though I feel the Kaballists party gave Lilith significance that belongs to Eve.
 The traditional burial cite of Izanami is Mt.
-Hiba, a name that could come form Havvah/Eve.
+Hiba, a name that could come from Havvah/Eve.

 I also can't help but suspect Beth-El is remembered in their legends. with the "Floating Bridge of Heaven" being Jacob's Ladder, and the "Pillar of Heaven" being Jacob's Pillow.
 Remember Beth-El was also called the "Gate of Heaven".
 And this part of the mythology is supposed to be before the islands of Japan were created.